BeMoBIL/BPN_data_management/README.md

 but also an ethical action respecting the resources that go into our research.

 At all stages of project development, we should keep this question in mind :
-When a fellow neuroscientist sets their eyes on the project for the first time, how easily can they navigate through the structure and reproduce the workflow?
+When a fellow researcher sets their eyes on the project for the first time, how easily can they navigate through the structure and reproduce the workflow?

 ## Please throw a look at this repository
 - When you set your project up